eugestumm/PajubaDigitalArchive/pages/about.md

 ## Funding and Sustainability
 This project received a grant of $1000 dollars from the Digital Humanities Fellowship of the [University of Miami](https://dh.miami.edu).
 Stemming from a [Minimal Computing](https://go-dh.github.io/mincomp/about) philosophy, the website is hosted in the form of a static Jekyll webpage through GitHub Pages and the database is hosted by Google Spreadsheets.

+# Acknowledgments
+We extend profound gratitude to the Pajubá speakers, LGBTQIAPN+ activists, and community organizations who shared their knowledge and trusted us with their stories.
+Special thanks to the University of Miami's [Center for the Humanities](https://humanities.as.miami.edu) and [Digital Humanities](https://dh.miami.edu/dh-projects/index.html) for providing funding for this project.

 ## Contact